Ohio: College sports

 Ohio has eight NCAA Division I Football Bowl Subdivision college football teams, divided among three different conferences.
 It has also experienced considerable success in the secondary and tertiary tiers of college football divisions.

-There is only one program in the Power Five conferences, the Ohio State Buckeyes, who play in the Big Ten Conference.
-The football team is second in all-time winning percentage, with a 931–327–53 overall record and a 25–26 bowl record as of 2020.
-The program has produced seven Heisman Trophy winners, forty conference titles, and eight undisputed national championships.
+There are two programs in the Power Five conferences; the Ohio State Buckeyes of the Big Ten Conference and the Cincinnati Bearcats of the Big 12 Conference.
+The Ohio State Buckeyes football team is second in all-time winning percentage, with a 977–335–53 overall record and a 30–29 bowl record as of 2024.
+The program has produced seven Heisman Trophy winners, forty-one conference titles, and nine undisputed national championships.
 The men's basketball program has appeared in the NCAA Division I men's basketball tournament 27 times.

+The Cincinnati Bearcats men's basketball team has over 1,800 wins and 33 March Madness appearances, whilst the Bearcats football team became the first so-called "Group of Five" team to qualify to the College Football Playoff in 2022.

-In the Group of Five conferences, the Cincinnati Bearcats play as a member of the American Athletic Conference.
-Their men's basketball team has over 1,800 wins, 33 March Madness appearances, and is currently on a nine-year streak of appearances as of 2019.
-Six teams are represented in the Mid-American Conference: the Akron Zips, Bowling Green Falcons, Kent State Golden Flashes, Miami RedHawks, Ohio Bobcats and the Toledo Rockets.
+In the Group of Five conferences, six teams are represented in the Mid-American Conference: the Akron Zips, Bowling Green Falcons, Kent State Golden Flashes, Miami RedHawks, Ohio Bobcats and the Toledo Rockets.
 The MAC headquarters are in Cleveland.
 The Cincinnati–Miami rivalry game has been played in southwest Ohio every year since 1888 and is the oldest current non-conference NCAA football rivalry.
 Other Division I schools, either part of the NCAA Division I Football Championship Subdivision or not fielding in football include the Cleveland State Vikings, Xavier Musketeers, Wright State Raiders, and Youngstown State Penguins.
 Xavier's men's basketball has performed particularly well, with 27 March Madness appearances.
 Youngstown State's football has the third most NCAA Division I Football Championship wins, with 3.

 There are 12 NCAA Division II universities and 22 NCAA Division III universities in Ohio.